ruihq/sampsvr/README.md

-# SA:MP Server Workflow with Ngrok
+# SA-MP Server Workflow with Ngrok

 This is a GitHub workflow that starts an SA:MP server and tunnels it using Ngrok.
 It then pushes any changes made during the session to the repository after the server has been running for 2 hours.